 - -p pkg Display disk free information for the indicated package.
 If this option is not present, pkgbdf degenerates to the standard bdf utility. - -b Turn on debugging.
-No diagnostic messages are produced unless debugging is on. - -i Sam as -i for bdf command - -l Process local file systems only - -t fstype Process file systems of fstype only.
+No diagnostic messages are produced unless debugging is on. - -i Sam as -i for bdf command - -I Process local file systems only filesystem|file

+-t fstype Process file systems of fstype only.